The Pictet Group

-In 2008 the partners of the Pictet Group created the Prix Pictet award to draw worldwide attention to, and stimulate action on, issues of environmental sustainability through photography.
-The award is considered one of the most pres-tigious prizes in global photography.
+IIn 2008 the partners of the Pictet Group created the Prix Pictet award to draw worldwide attention to, and stimulate action on, issues of environmental sustainability through photography.
+The award is considered one of the most prestigious prizes in global photography.

-In seven themes since foundation, the Prix Pictet has tackled Water, Earth, Growth, Power, Consumption, Disorder and Space.
+In eight themes since foundation, the Prix Pictet has tackled Water, Earth, Growth, Power, Consumption, Disorder, Space and Hope.
 The prize is currently awarded on a two-year cycle.
-The final award for the next theme, Hope, takes place in November 2019 at the Victoria and Albert Museum, London.
+The final award for the next theme, Fire, takes place in December 2021 at the Victoria and Albert Museum, London.

 Submission is by nomination.
-Over 320 nominators— independent experts in photography from 70 countries and six continents —may recommend recent portfolios from up to three photographers each.
+Over 325 nominators— independent experts in photography from 60 countries and six continents —may recommend recent portfolios from several photographers each.